Max Skladanowsky: Career

-Skladanowsky was of Polish descent, his family relocating to Berlin in the early 19th century.
+Skladanowsky was of Polish descent, and his family relocated to Berlin in the early 19th century.
 Born as the fourth child of glazier Carl Theodor Skladanowsky (1830–1897) and Luise Auguste Ernestine Skladanowsky, Max Skladanowsky was apprenticed as a photographer and glass painter, which led to an interest in magic lanterns.
 In 1879, he began to tour Germany and Central Europe with his father Carl and elder brother Emil, giving dissolving magic lantern shows.
-While Emil mostly took care of promotion, Max was mostly involved with the technology and for instance developed special multi-lens devices that allowed simultaneous projection of up to nine separate image sequences.
+While Emil mostly took care of promotion, Max was more involved with the technology—for instance, he developed special multi-lens devices that allowed simultaneous projection of up to nine separate image sequences.
 Carl retired from this show business, but Max and Emil continued and added other attractions, including a type of naumachia that involved electro-mechanical effects and pyrotechnics.

 Max would later claim to have constructed their first film camera on 20 August 1892, but this more likely happened in the summer or autumn of 1894.
 He also single-handedly constructed the Bioskop projector.
 Partially based on the dissolving view lantern, it featured two lenses and two separate film reels, one frame being projected alternately from each.
-It was hand-cranked to transport 44.5mm-wide unperforated Eastman-Kodak film-stock, which was carefully cut, perforated and re-assembled by hand and coated with an emulsion developed by Max.
-The projector was placed behind a screen, which was made properly transparent by keeping it wet to show the images optimally.
+It was hand-cranked to transport 44.5 mm-wide unperforated Eastman-Kodak film-stock, which was carefully cut, perforated and re-assembled by hand and coated with an emulsion developed by Max.
+The projector was placed behind a screen, which was made transparent by keeping it wet to show the images optimally.

 The Skladanowsky brothers shot several films in May 1895.
 Their first film recorded Emil performing overstated movements on a rooftop with a panorama of Berlin in the background.
 This was an experimental test, not to be used in their commercial screenings.
 Their further choice of subjects seemed influenced by the films they probably viewed in the Kinetoscope that was installed in Berlin in March.
 They filmed various variety acts who were performing in town and had them perform in the gardens of theatres in full sunlight, against a neutral background (usually white, sometimes black).